Danzibob/try-cb-python/README.md

 ## Configuration Options

 By default the application will connect to the Couchbase Server on http://localhost:8091 and use the _travel-sample_ bucket.
-It will however separate user account data into the _default_ bucket.
-These options can be modified in `travel.py`.